ripeda/Baseline-Builder/README.md

 # Baseline Builder

-Python-based Baseline Builder, with the goal of streamlining package building for multiple clients.
+Python-based tooling for generating [Baseline packages](https://github.com/SecondSonConsulting/Baseline), with the goal of streamlining package building for multiple clients.
 Designed for CI/CD integration with Python 3.6+.

 ------------